Daily at Dawn: Broadcast

 The series premiered on 1 February 1981 at 8:00 pm on ATN 7.
 Before the first series had aired in 1981, a second series of thirteen episodes was ordered for later in the year.
 However, by June 1981, the second series had been cancelled.
 In April 1982, it was rumoured that the series would be revived, however, Sattler denied these claims.

 In February 1981, the series was proposed for screening in Canberra, but was rejected by the CTC-TV station.
 In 1987, the series was repeated in Brisbane on BTQ-7.
+It was also repeated from 19 July to 10 October 1994 at 11:35 pm on the 7 Network.

 Reception

 The series received criticism from Sydney journalists and Australian scriptwriters, who claimed the show to be of a poor standard compared to Reilly and Sattler's earlier television series, The Naked Vicar Show (1977–1978).
 The series was described as being "played with the familiar Reilly/Sattler fever-pitch, comic pace".
 Paul Chubb's portrayal of Russell Ducke was highly praised, described as being "one of the best things" about the series, and as the show's "one saving grace".

 Ian Rolph, writing for The Australian Women's Weekly, described the series as "drivel", stating that it contained "all the humour of an In Memoriam section".
 Rolph was critical of the Sydney newspaper The Sun's involvement with the series (the show's characters worked for a fictional newspaper also called The Sun), noting the large amount of ads promoting The Sun and its sister paper The Sydney Morning Herald, as well as Channel 7 Sydney's connections to the paper, stating that "it beats me why any newspaper would want to be associated with this mirthless muck-heap".
 Similarly, Cal Cullen, writing for the same magazine, called the series "dreadful" and "a disastrous attempt at TV comedy"; however, he praised the show's casting.
 Television writer Albert Moran, in Moran's Guide to Australian TV Series (1993), wrote that the series, in contrast to the writers's earlier sitcom Kingswood Country, "had too many characters who were not sufficiently distinguished as types from each other, and too many normal types".